PlayStation 5 games reveal - everything confirmed, exclusives and rumoured games

 It’s not long until the new PlayStation 5 is here, bringing with it new games.

-The new console is set for release in “holiday season” 2020, according to Sony, but The Future of gaming PS5 event being held on Thursday, 11th June will reveal more and give us a proper look at what’s to come.
+The new console is set for release in “holiday season” 2020, according to Sony, but The Future of gaming PS5 event held on Thursday, 11th June has already revealed 26 new games and given us a proper look at what’s to come.

 You can watch the PS5 games reveal live stream on YouTube and Twitch.

-We also have had some games confirmed for PS5 already, from Watch Dogs: Legion to Assassin’s Creed Valhalla.
-The main titles haven’t really been revealed yet but we expect more news at the PS5 games event.
+We already had some games confirmed for PS5, from Watch Dogs: Legion to Assassin’s Creed Valhalla.
+The main titles hadn’t really been revealed yet but the PS5 games event delivered.

 The Last of Us 2, Ghost of Tsushima are expected to crossover, but what new games, exclusives, and launch titles will there be?